Glavo/japp/README.md

 The current prototype only supports Java 9+, it will be compatible with Java 8 in the future.
 Compatibility with Java 7 or earlier is not a goal.

-To try this project, you first need to compile it:
+To try this project, you first need to build it:

 ```shell
 ./gradlew